mono/Embeddinator-4000/docs/error.md

 The directory name specified by `-o=DIR` does not exists and could not be created.
 It might be an invalid name for the file system.

+<h3><a name="EM0002"/>EM0002: Option `X` is not supported</h3>

+The tool does not support the option `X`.
+It is possible that another version of the tool supports it or that it does not apply in this environment.

+<h3><a name="EM0003"/>EM0003: The platform `X` is not valid.</h3>

+The tool does not support the platform `X`.
+It is possible that another version of the tool supports it or that it does not apply in this environment.

+<h3><a name="EM0004"/>EM0004: The target `X` is not valid.</h3>

+The tool does not support the target `X`.
+It is possible that another version of the tool supports it or that it does not apply in this environment.

 <h3><a name="EM0099"/>EM0099: Internal error *.
 Please file a bug report with a test case (https://github.com/mono/Embeddinator-4000/issues).</h3>

 This error message is reported when an internal consistency check in the Embeddinator-4000 fails.